3 Important Questions To Ask Before a Chess Move

 Do it daily and see the leap in your performance after 6 months.

-5. One baby-step at a time.
+5. One baby step at a time.

 Have you noticed how a child is always living in the present moment?
+Babies demonstrate remarkable persistence when learning new skills.

 The child only takes one small baby step at a time and does not crave immediate success in whatever he wants.